 OEKO-TEX® STeP stands for "Sustainable Textile and Leather Production" and is an independent certification system for production facilities along the textile and leather supply chains who want to ensure and transparently communicate their environmentally friendly manufacturing processes and socially responsible working conditions.

-Please choose HOHENSTEIN as you partner institute when completing the online form.
+Please choose HOHENSTEIN as you partner laboratory when completing the online form.